-All regular weekly chapels are scheduled on Thursdays.
+All regular weekly chapels are scheduled on Thursdays and are separated by elementary and secondary.
 As chapels are worship services, the students' behavior must be reverent and respectful.
-All students are required to attend chapel, participate in singing, group recitations and other activities conducted during chapel unless dismissed by the Principal/ Administration.
+All students are required to attend chapel, participate in singing, group recitations and other activities conducted during chapel unless dismissed by the Principal/Administration.
+Parents are invited to attend chapel.